zyzfzb/git/readme.txt

-Version 2
+Version 3
-Git is a fast scalable and distributed revision control system .
+Git is a fast scalable and distributed revision control system  with an unusually rich command.